telerik/blazor-docs/components/stockchart/overview.md

 The Blazor Stock Chart allows you to visualize the deviation of a financial unit over a period of time to the user in a meaningful way so they can draw conclusions.
 You can use a variety of chart types and control all aspects of the chart's appearance - from colors and fonts, to paddings, margins, tooltips and templates.

-The Telerik Stock Chart provides a [Navigator]({%slug stockchart-navigator%}) to widen or shorten the defined period of time and zoom on particular part of the chart.
+The Telerik Stock Chart provides a [Navigator]({%slug stockchart-navigator%}) to widen or shorten the defined period of time and zoom on particular part of the chart; and a [crosshair]({%slug stockchart-crosshairs%}) to see precise values in data-dense charts.

 To use the Telerik Stock Chart for Blazor: